 1. How do I register?

 Follow instructions on website under Registration.
 Come to Lambton College with your project on the day of the fair between 3:30-5:00 pm.
 Grade 7-12 students must bring your $5.00 fee with you to the college.
-Please print a copy of the photo permission form and have your parents sign it and bring it with you to registration.
+Please print a copy of the photo & video permission form and have your parents sign it and bring it with you to registration.

 2. Which grades can enter the science fair?

 Students in grades 3 through 12 can enter the science fair.
 Only students from grades 7 through 12 can continue to the Canada Wide Science Fair.